MODEL

 fittings on ceiling

-5. Side destination box actually in bus
+5. Side destination box

 and not printed on side window

-6. Proper shape emergency door control flaps
+emergency door control flaps

-and the addition of a fuel fillerflap
+and the addition of a fuel filler cap

-7. Removable engine cover (supplied plastic
+7. Removable engine

 'key' need not be used..a small